runar-labs/runar-swift/swift-serializer/LabelResolverDesign.md

 ```

 Notes:
-- Adjust lengths and algorithm checks to the actual key types enforced by the FFI keystore.
+- Adjust lengths and algorithm checks to the actual key types enforced by the CommonKeyManager keystore.
 The validation logic should be centralized and reused across call sites.

 // (Caching moved to Future (Node-only) section below)